DmitrysXYZ/Emergency-System/README.md

 Helping people stay alert in the event of a chemical, biological, radiological, nuclear hazard (CBRN, DEFCON, EMERGCONs).

 # How often data updates?
-The data are collected on a daily basis and analyzed according to the situation of urgent need, in cases chemical, biological, radiological, nuclear hazard (CBRN, DEFCON, EMERGCONs).
+The data are collected on a daily basis and analyzed according to the situation of urgent need, in cases chemical, biological, radiological, nuclear hazard (CBRN, EMERGCONs).

-# What are DEFCON levels?
-DEFCON levels are specifically tied to the likelihood of a nuclear threat, and since current laws of armed conflict do not prohibit the use of or development of nuclear arms, the Defense Department relies on the DEFCON system as a means to keep troops ready to meet the needs of an armed conflict or the threat of one that may include the use of nukes.

 ### Upgrade Notice